 Beatriz Taylor - Piano 301-641-3661; BeatrizMusicTeacher@gmail.com

 Various sports are offered at SAA to complement the academic and spiritual atmosphere of our school.
 Each sport will have its own tryout period in which team members will be selected to participate in the organized sport.
-Athletic eligibility reports will be run throughout the year to determine eligibility.
+Athletic eligibility reports are run throughout the year to determine eligibility.
 All athletic teams are managed through the TeamSnap app.
 Please download the app for all sports related communication with coaches and the athletic department.
 Tryout times will be posted by flyers throughout the school and announced in The Buzz.
 Games for each sport are announced in The Buzz and will appear in the athletic calendar.